Meet the Leonard Lodge Care Home team

 I have worked at Leonard Lodge since the doors originally opened.
 I started as a Laundry Assistant and have worked my way up to Head Housekeeper.
 I pride myself in ensuring a clean, fresh and inviting environment for residents, visitors and staff.
 I have also received my 15 year Long Service Award, which was presented at our anniversary party.

-I have worked in the care sector as a Nursing Home Administrator for the past 10 years for 2 small care providers with less than 10 Homes.
-I very much enjoy working in an environment where we can make a difference - each and every one of us - to our client’s daily life.
+I have worked in the care sector as a Nursing Home Administrator for the past ten years.
+I very much enjoy working in an environment where we can make a difference - each and every one of us - to our resident's daily life.

 What happens now?